kacem101/Dictionary_And_Log_Managment_system/README.md

 # Dictionary_And_Log_Managment_system
-Our S2 project containing a dictionary system and log managment system>
+Our S2 project containing a dictionary system and log managment system Authors : Medjitna Belkacem and Lahmar Imene Meriem